dotnet/docs-maui/docs/user-interface/graphics/paint/lineargradient.md

 ms.date: 07/15/2021
 ---

-# .NET MAUI Graphics: Linear gradient paint
+# Paint a linear gradient

 <!-- Sample link goes here -->

 The .NET Multi-platform App UI (.NET MAUI) graphics library includes a `LinearGradientPaint` class that's derived from the `GradientPaint` class, which paints a graphical object with a linear gradient.
 A linear gradient blends two or more colors along a line known as the gradient axis. `GradientStop` objects are used to specify the colors in the gradient and their positions.
-For more information about `GradientStop` objects, see [.NET MAUI Graphics: Gradients](gradient.md).
+For more information about `GradientStop` objects, see [Paint gradients](gradient.md).

 The `LinearGradientPaint` class defines the following properties: